vniu740/FinTrack/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 FinTrack is designed to be a comprehensive financial management tool aimed at helping users gain better control over their finances.
 Whether for personal use or business purposes, FinTrack provides a robust platform for tracking income, expenses, and budgets.
 The tool is built with a focus on user-friendly data visualization and forecasting features, ensuring users can easily interpret their financial data and make informed decisions.
-You can read more at [Project Description](./DESCRIPTION.md) about the specifics.
+You can read more at [Project Description](./DESCRIPTION.md) about the next steps!

+This project has been deployed to Render, a free hosting service that provides automated builds and deployments.
+The application is configured to automatically rebuild and redeploy whenever there is a merge to the main branch.
+This ensures that the latest changes are always reflected in the live environment without any manual intervention.
+You can access the live application by visiting the <a href="https://github.com/othneildrew/Best-README-Template">View Demo</a>.
+If you encounter an issue, please contact us at

 <p align="right">(<a href="#readme-top">back to top</a>)</p>